There is much to read and learn about the Salton Sea, California’s largest lake, but visiting is the best way to really know the Sea.

 The Salton Sea State Recreation Area

 The State Recreation Area (SRA) is situated on the north shore of the Salton Sea and spans 14 miles of shoreline.
-Visitors may opt for day use, fishing, boating, picnicking and birding, as well as overnight camping.
+Visitors may opt for day use, camping, picnicking, hiking, and especially bird-watching.
 Some highlights:

 Around the Salton Sea